ErikGDev/instance-segmentation/README.md

 Therefore with a depth resolution of 848x480, the MinZ is ~16.8cm.
 If the object is within this distance, no value is returned.

+**How is each Depth Value Calculated?**

+To find the distance of each object, the median depth pixel is used.
+All pixels associated to the object are abstracted to a histogram with a max distance of 10m (Max range of the D435), and 500 bins.
+This means that the depth values will change with intervals of 0.02m.

 **Segmentation Validation Results**

 |  | Backbone | AP | AP<sub>50</sub> | AP<sub>75</sub> | AP<sub>S</sub> | AP<sub>M</sub> | AP<sub>L</sub> |